Interaction Decompositions for Tensor Network Regression: Discussion

 More significantly, some $\mathcal{D}$-degree models trained using only the first six interaction degrees were able to achieve accuracies on MNIST that were \textit{greater} than those of models trained using all degrees.
 While this could simply be due to more overfitting in the full models, it might also point to inherent limitation in the tensor network representation of $W$.
 We know, for example, that the regression coefficients in a tensor network model are necessarily coupled together by the elements of the component tensors, which may force the model to use suboptimal coefficients for the lower interaction degrees in order to avoid harmful contributions from the higher degrees.
-Given that detailed, ``under-the-hood'' analyses of these models are possible, the existence and nature of this compromise seems like a promising area for further study.
+Given that detailed, ``under-the-hood'' analyses of these models are possible using methods such as the interaction decomposition introduced here, the existence and nature of this compromise seems like a promising area for further study.

 Taken together, the results discussed here support the following two conclusions: \begin{enumerate} \item Common tensor network models are capable of utilizing regressors from a large portion of the expanded feature space generated by the featurization from \cite{Novikov_Trofimov_Oseledets_2016}. \item However, a comparable level of performance may also be achieved by regression on a minuscule fraction of that same space. \end{enumerate} For those looking to use tensor network models for machine learning, there is cause here for both optimism and caution.
 While the first conclusion makes it clear that tensor network regression models can incorporate useful information from a wide range of interaction degrees, the second conclusion implies that it is difficult for these models to extract any \textit{unique} information from the higher-degree regressors.
 In light of this, we believe that the $\mathcal{D}$-degree tensor network models, which have been absent in the literature up to this point, represent a promising approach for tensor network regression.
-Using these models, it is possible to exploit the representational efficiency of tensor networks while constraining the regression to a reasonable (and interpretable) set of feature products based on the inherent complexity of the dataset.
+Using these models, it is possible to exploit the representational efficiency of tensor networks while constraining the regression to a reasonable and interpretable set of feature products based on the inherent complexity of the dataset.